My Girlfriend Cheated on Me, and Now My Flirty Underclassman Won't Leave Me Alone!: Manga

 A manga adaptation illustrated by Yōhei Kazawa began serialization on the ComicWalker and Niconico Seiga services under Kadokawa Shoten's Shōnen Ace Plus brand on November 26, 2021, with the series being compiled into six tankōbon volumes as of August 2025.
 A voiced comic video of the series was posted on YouTube in December 2022.
+The manga is also licensed in English by Seven Seas Entertainment.